Pavillon de Flore: 18th century

 The Pavillon's Grand Salon was converted into apartments in 1716, shortly after Louis XIV's death.

-From 1789 until 1792, when the French royal court resided in the Tuileries, the apartment of the ground floor of the Pavillon de Flore housed the office of the princesse de Lamballe, being side by side with the apartment of queen Marie Antoinette in the ground floor of the main building of the Tuileries, while the first floor of the Pavillon housed the apartment of Madame Elisabeth.
+From 1789 until 1792, when the French royal court resided in the Tuileries, the apartment of the ground floor of the Pavillon de Flore housed the office of the princesse de Lamballe, being side by side with the apartment of Queen Marie Antoinette in the ground floor of the main building of the Tuileries, while the first floor of the Pavillon housed the apartment of Madame Elisabeth.

 During the French Revolution, the Pavillon de Flore was renamed Pavillon de l'Égalité (House of Equality).
 Under its new name, it became the meeting point for several of the Committees of the period.
-Many other committees of the Revolutionary Government occupied the Palais des Tuileries (referred to by contemporaries as the Palace of the Nation) during the time of the National Convention.
+Many other committees of the Revolutionary Government occupied the Tuileries Palace (referred to by contemporaries as the Palace of the Nation) during the time of the National Convention.
 Notable occupiers included the Monetary Committee, the Account and Liquidation Examination Committee.
 However, the most famous was the Committee of Public Safety.

 The Committee of Public Safety was the principal and most renowned body of the Revolutionary Government, forming the de facto executive branch of France during the Reign of Terror.
 Run by the Jacobins under Robespierre, the group of twelve centralized denunciations, trials, and executions.
 The committee was responsible for the deaths of thousands, mostly by guillotine.
-The executive body was initially installed in the apartments of Marie-Antoinette, situated on the first floor, but also gradually overtook the offices of Louis XVI.
+The executive body was initially installed in the apartments of Marie Antoinette, situated on the first floor, but also gradually overtook the offices of Louis XVI.
 The governing body met twice a day and the executions themselves were carried out across the gardens.